When does Invide application get rejected or accepted?

 - Get paid the best and get paid for each minute you work

-- Support from highly intellectual and skilled people who come from diverse backgrounds in tech space - startups, open source, research, etc.
+- Support from highly intellectual and skilled people who come from diverse backgrounds in the tech space - startups, open-source, research, etc.

-- Selected batches and people get starter kit, access to free resources to help you grow
+- Selected batches and people get starter kits, access to free resources to help you grow

 - Build your personal brand by speaking at Invide's developer conferences such as Git Commit Show

 We are in it for long term.
 We help each other out whenever one needs, no matter what project are you working on or out there on a holiday.

 Common goals of Inviders